Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1CSIVolumeSource
 ### Properties
-* **driver**: string (Required): Driver is the name of the CSI driver that handles this volume.
+* **driver**: string (Required): driver is the name of the CSI driver that handles this volume.
 Consult with your admin for the correct name as registered in the cluster.
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType to mount.
 Ex. "ext4", "xfs", "ntfs".
 If not provided, the empty value is passed to the associated CSI driver which will determine the default filesystem to apply.
 * **nodePublishSecretRef**: [IoK8SApiCoreV1LocalObjectReference](#iok8sapicorev1localobjectreference): LocalObjectReference contains enough information to let you locate the referenced object inside the same namespace.
-* **readOnly**: bool: Specifies a read-only configuration for the volume.
+* **readOnly**: bool: readOnly specifies a read-only configuration for the volume.
 Defaults to false (read/write).
-* **volumeAttributes**: [IoK8SApiCoreV1CSIVolumeSourceVolumeAttributes](#iok8sapicorev1csivolumesourcevolumeattributes): VolumeAttributes stores driver-specific properties that are passed to the CSI driver.
+* **volumeAttributes**: [IoK8SApiCoreV1CSIVolumeSourceVolumeAttributes](#iok8sapicorev1csivolumesourcevolumeattributes): volumeAttributes stores driver-specific properties that are passed to the CSI driver.
 Consult your driver's documentation for supported values.

 ## IoK8SApiCoreV1CSIVolumeSourceVolumeAttributes
 ### Properties